Are you going to visit Aruba soon? Did you make plans already?

 Sign 2 – A smaller I love Aruba sign is located in the hi-rise hotels area.
 You can find it in front of the Riu and Hilton Resort.
 See the map below for the location of the smaller sign.

 Portable signs on wheels are a little bit smaller in size and are sometimes moved to different locations.
 One is often located near Malmok Beach.
 If you follow the L.G.
 Smith Boulevard from the big hotels to Boca Catalina Beach, you will definitely see the sign on your left hand side.

 Sign 3 – Another sign can be found inside the Village Mall.
-This mall is located in Palm Beach and in front of Papillon Restaurant.
+This mall is located in Palm Beach.

 You may think that Hooiberg is the highest mountain in Aruba, but in fact, Jamanota is the highest with 620 ft (188 m).
 Compared to Hooiberg, this is only a 79 ft (23 m) difference.